robot-education/robot-handbook/source/design/sketch-constraints/sketch-constraints.md

 * A point and a line - the point is placed in the middle of the line.

 * Three points - the middle point is centered between the other two points.
-:::{tip} The order of selection does not matter, only the relative position of the points prior to the constraint being added.
+:::{tip} The order of selection does not matter, only the relative position of the points prior to midpoint {{midpoint}} being added.
 :::